 Students will study the techniques, materials and philosophical approaches to literacy instruction for children ages 3-8.
-This will include topics such as comprehension instruction, vocabulary development, emergent writing, motivation,
+This will include topics such as comprehension instruction, vocabulary development, emergent writing, motivation, and instruction for diverse learners (ELL).

 EDU 334 - Diagnostic and Remedial Reading Methods, 3 credit hours